Two wounded in shooting in Jerusalem, police say, after synagogue attack leaves seven dead - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Richard Roth, Michael Conte and Kylie Atwood contributed to this report.
+CNN’s Richard Roth, Michael Conte, Kylie Atwood, Sharon Braithwaite and Inke Kappeler contributed to this report.